 In the Los Angeles area, we also offer special events and are working to implement “Guardian Scholar Supply Closets” where we will provide snacks, school supplies, and toiletries for students from foster care to access as needed on an ongoing basis.
 To learn more about the challenges faced by foster youth in college, click this helpful information from the Alliance for Children's Rights.

-Throughout Southern California Guardian Scholars programs, we set up “mobile shopping boutiques” filled with new and gently used clothing and accessories generously donated by philanthropic corporations, organizations, and individuals.
-Between classes, students shop for professional and casual clothing in a comfortable on-campus boutique.
-Community volunteers donate their time to set up and run the boutiques, including working as personal shoppers to style foster youth with “dress-for-success” clothing they can wear to job interviews, work, or networking events.
+For Southern California Guardian Scholars programs, we have a free storefront which provides new and gently-used clothing and accessories generously donated by philanthropic corporations, organizations, and individuals.
+Community volunteers donate their time to set up and run the TAY Shop, including working as personal shoppers to style foster youth with “dress-for-success” clothing that they can wear to job interviews, work, or networking events.

 College graduation is an enormous achievement, and Foster Care Counts aims to give every Guardian Scholar graduate a present to acknowledge and celebrate all that they haveaccomplished!